 Stay hydrated and drink plenty of water during your fasting time.

 Avoid self-medication at all costs as it can do more harm than expected.
-Your does must be adjusted only by the doctor before you begin your fast.
+Your dose must be adjusted only by the doctor before you begin your fast.